khamiltonuk/Reducefun/README.md

 ### GroupBy

-Implement GroupBy without lodash to understand what it is doing, why and when to use it
+Implement GroupBy without lodash to understand what it is doing, why and when to use it.

 - [Exercise 1](/groupBy/exercise-1.spec.js)
 - [Exercise 2](/groupBy/exercise-2.spec.js)